Arsalanakram045/Arsalanakram045/README.md

-- 👋 Hi, I’m highly driven software developer with the experience of React Web applications and Desktop applications with expertise of front-end.
+- 👋 Hi, I’m highly driven software developer with the experience of Data Analyst and Data Science
-- 👀 I’m interested in React.Js, Next.Js, Angualar.Js, Vue
+- 👀 I’m interested in making Jupyter Notebook and machine learning prediction projects
-- 🌱 I’m currently learning React.Js
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning Machine Learning and Deep Learning
-- 📫 How to reach me at arslanakram045@gmail.com
+- 📫 How to reach me at me (arslanakram045@gmail.com)

 <!---
 Arsalanakram045/Arsalanakram045 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.